-StarMount Studio is celebrating its 10th year of establishment.
 We're dedicated and passionate towards everything audio and music.
-We specialise in live band recording of all genres, High resolution recording up to DSD 256, audio mixing and mastering.
-Our commitment stays the same, which is providing the best quality for your audio/ musical works.
+We specialize in live band recording of all genres, High resolution recording up to DSD 256, audio mixing and mastering.
+Our commitment stays the same, to give the best quality for your audio/ musical works.

 We've picked up some cables around the studio and decided to look further into the details of how they would work with different instruments, in general we patched them up with Keyboards, Bass guitars and Electric guitars for a quick comparison.

 3.Lava (ELC) - USA

 These cables look robust for serious audio work.
 The

 cables are of thick construction, so we can be confident that they have ample

 conductor volume to minimise losses and noise pickup while recording.
 The

 jackets also feel durable and robust which ensures that these cables will